ChayScripts/Task-Progress-Pad/README.md

 - **📦 Single-file EXE:** Packaged for easy portable use on any Windows machine.
 - **🛡️ No Data Sync or Cloud:** Your tasks and details never leave your device.
 - **🕒 Idle Timeout:** Lock the application after 10 minutes of inactivity to protect sensitive data and enhance confidentiality.
 Unlock to resume your session securely.
+- **🔍 Search Tasks**: You can now search for your tasks.
+It will display all the tasks matching the search criteria in each tab like active, completed or archive.

 ***